 But ongoing work by genetic detectives like Gloria Petersen, Ph.D., Professor of Epidemiology at the Mayo Clinic, is paving the way for tests for earlier detection, risk assessment, personalized treatment, and preventive steps that people at high risk for the disease can take.

-“There is still a lot we need to learn, but we are making progress,” says Petersen, who founded the PACGENE Consortium, a group of leading cancer institutions across the United States and Canada that are collaborating to identify susceptibility genes in high-risk familial pancreatic cancer, which are those families with at least two affected first-degree relatives with the disease.
+“There is still a lot we need to learn, but we are making progress,” says Petersen, who founded the PACGENE Consortium, a group of leading cancer institutions across the United States and Canada that are collaborating to identify susceptibility genes in high-risk familial pancreatic cancer, in those families with at least two affected first degree relatives with the disease.

 What Has Been Learned about Tumor Genetics

 Collaborative efforts in studying the genetics of pancreatic cancer have already yielded important information.
 Here are just a few findings:

 - Individualizing Risk: Inherited pancreatic cancer can be caused by mutations, known as “germline” mutations, in a number of different genes.
 These mutations occur in egg or sperm cells and are passed on to every cell in an offspring’s body during reproduction.
 Today, those at risk of pancreatic cancer due to certain inherited genes can now be better informed of their risk.
 The genes that can confer inherited risk include BRCA1, BRCA2, PALB2, and CDKN2A.
 Studies have also shown that certain hereditary colorectal cancer genes, specifically MLH1, MSH2, and MSH6, also increase the risk of pancreatic cancer.